Elite’s experts answer customers’ top questions!

 Yes.
 However, a minimum of three feet clearance is required for maintenance on all sides.
 The exhaust end requires 8 feet of clearance for proper ventilation.

-We offer service contracts for commercial customers only.
-For our residential customers our system has the ability to set reminders each year so we can inform you when the next service is due.
-We have 24-hour service and provide an emergency number to all clients for contacting us in the unlikely event of a breakdown.
+We offer maintenance contracts for residential and commercial customers.
+Additionally, we have 24-hour service and provide an emergency number to all clients for contacting us in the unlikely event of a breakdown.

 Yes.
 Actually, two separate permits are required for ALL installations.
 An electrical permit and a gas permit are needed for proper installation.
 Our sales packages are turn-key and we handle all paperwork to obtain permits as well as the paperwork for the gas company.